meld-web-components/meld-core/README.md

 # Meld: Hypermedia Web Components.🌐✨

-MeldJS is a lightweight library for enhancing your web applications with dynamic, integrated forms and components.
+Meld is a lightweight library for enhancing your web applications with dynamic, integrated forms and components.
 Designed for developers who crave the simplicity of HTML and the dynamism of single-page applications (SPAs) without the overhead.

+Meld core augments core browser capabilities.
+Its aim is to help you do things like:

+- Avoid full page refreshes for forms
+- Dynamically require HTML
+- Turbo-links like link boosting

+Meld may also add repositories for other use cases, including:

+- Complex forms
+- Live updates over websockets
+- Design systems

-## Why MeldJS? 🤔
+## Why Meld? 🤔

 What if the browser had built in tags with the kind of dynamic behavior you expect from SPAs -- but without the bloat.